VladimirAkopyan/EveDestructionMaps/README.md

 # EveDestructionMaps
-I mapped destruction of ships in eve online for my final year project
+I mapped destruction of ships in eve online for my final year project.
+The full dataset is about 10GB - a littel too large for Github!
+However, there is little value is that spesific database file.
+This reporsitory would let you re-create my work fairly quickly.

 ##Data Harvester